 In a secular democracy all citizens are equal before the law and parliament.
 No religious or political affiliation gives advantages or disadvantages and religious believers are citizens with the same rights and obligations as anyone else.

-Secularism champions human rights above discriminatory religious demands.
-It upholds equality laws that protect women, LGBT people and minorities.
+Secularism champions universial human rights above religious demands.
+It upholds equality laws that protect women, LGBT people and minorities from religious discrimination.
 These equality laws ensure that non-believers have the same rights as those who identify with a religious or philosophical belief.

 Equal access to public services

 We all share hospitals, schools, the police and the services of local authorities.
-It is essential that these public services are secular at the point of use so that no-one is disadvantaged or denied access on grounds of religious belief (or non-belief.)
+It is essential that these public services are secular at the point of use, so no-one is disadvantaged or denied access on grounds of religious belief (or non-belief).
 All state-funded schools should be non-religious in character, with children being educated together regardless of their parents' religion.
-When a public body grants a contract for the provision of services to an organisation affiliated to a particular religion or belief, such services must be delivered in a neutral manner, with no attempt to promote the ideas of that faith group.
+When a public body grants a contract for the provision of services to an organisation affiliated to a particular religion or belief, such services must be delivered neutrally, with no attempt to promote the ideas of that faith group.

 Secularism is not atheism